NixOS/rfcs/rfcs/0077-stale-issues-amendment.md

 # Supporting Data
 [data]: #supporting-data

-As of now, there are roughly 1750 open issues marked as stale, and roughly 450 stale issues were marked as closeed.
+As of now, the stale-bot has commented on roughly 2.2k open issues and roughly 500 closed issues (`is:issue commenter:app/stale`).

+Thereof, 1.7k are still `2.status: stale` and 400 are `2.status: stale`
+and closed.

+This gives us the following data:
+- 1.7k interactions did not trigger any action (effectively stale)
+- 400 interactions triggered an immediate close (stale label not removed)
+- 100 interactions are unkown, but the issue is closed now
+- 500 interactions did trigger any action so that the issue is not `2. status: stale` ay more

+Since very old issues are likely to skew the data and the analysis, we limit the picture to issues created after 01.01.2019.
+Then, we get:

+The stalebot has commented on 1.1k open and 200 closed issues (`is:issue commenter:app/stale created:>2019-01-01`).

+Thereof 750 are open and labelled stale and 150 are closed and labelled stale.
+(`is:issue commenter:app/stale created:>2019-01-01 label:"2.status: stale"`)

+That means out of 1.3k interactions on relatively recent issues, 750 did not trigger _any_ reaction.
+The sucess rate of stale-bot triggering action is thereby at 42% (37% all times).

+There is a portion of the 750 (1.7k) futile interactions, where spectators might have silently agreed the stale-bots assessment.
+So the following interpretation is not 100% accurate.

 ## Interpretation

-We can interpret this ratio of only 20% as a stalebot's failure to effectively prompt action: The stalebot itself is stale, that is **impaired in vigor or effectiveness**. (your threshold of judgemnt may differ).
+We can interpret this ratio of 42% (37%) as a stalebot's moderate success.
+But it also can be interpreted as a relative failure, especially given the many instructions and tips the stale-bot puts at the hands of participants in its comments.
+In 58% (63%) of cases, the stalebot itself is stale, that is **impaired in vigor or effectiveness**.

-To the author of this RFC, the most plausible reason is that by the time the stalebot interacts, levels of attention and interest have vanished.
+To the author of this RFC, one aspect crutial aspect in open source low commitment environments is that by the time the stalebot interacts, levels of attention and interest have vanished.
 So might have memories or simply the life got in the way.

 At any rate, it is reasonable to assume, that this declining levels of attention, iterest and memories put the very author into a position of beeing **imparied in vigor and effectiveness**.
 So, you might have guessed it:
 _the author went stale.
 Damn it!_ :wink:

+Author being stale, can be assumed for around 58% (63%) of total stalebot interactions or roughly 38% of total issues (1.7k out of 4.4k).

 A reduction in the time to first interaction is likely a probate mean to prevent authors from going stale.

+If we consider for a moment that 38% percent of issues have no care-taker and no real chance of getting promotion, this suggests, we need to increase our efforts to make our database more actionable and accurate. (closed does not mean deleted! _stale_ does not mean invalid!).

 # Drawbacks
 [drawbacks]: #drawbacks